Apply

 • Random colours and spacing values spread across components.

-• Third-party CSS imported without a legacy layer.
+• Third-party CSS imported without a dedicated low layer (thirdparty or legacy).

 • Temporary fixes hidden inside normal component files.